guilhemmarchand/splunk-cloud-automation/manage-apps/README.md

 - Authenticating and submit for Appinspect vetting, downloading results artifacts (Splunk Appinspect reports)
 - Deploying to Splunk Cloud using Splunk ACS API in a Pythonic fashion with error handling

+# Requirements

+The Python backend requires the following packages which can be installed using pip:

+- ksconf
+- coloredlogs

 ## Third party application merging

 The concept is the following: